 Yes, it totally can. iRacing is one of the first games out there that developed a support for Oculus Rift head-mounted display.
 If you go to their site (Update 2018: Removed the dead link) and look at the picture you will see an old DK1, while still having an old link oculusvr.com (now it is oculus.com).
 It is not a port or a VR injector that lets you play triple-A titles with a Rift headset, it is a full-on official native support.
 This is a first good sign.

 iRacing feel with the Oculus Rift

-But is there any difference with a usual monitor and DK2?
+But is there any difference between a usual monitor and DK2?
 Is our lap time going to suffer because of that?
 Well, depends on the player and how long he has played with both devices.
 When you have been playing on a monitor for quite some time, like me for example, buying yourself an Oculus Rift and using it for the first time in your life while clicking “Start The Race” in iRacing will lead to no good in terms of performance.
 It is not unusual for people new to VR suck at playing with it the right way.

 I was looking at “Teens React” episode where they were equipped with DK2.
 At that time they were trying to play Alien: Isolation in VR.
-Goal of the game was to survive for as long possible and get from point A to point B without getting murdered by a walking saliva dripping 3Dhead.
+The goal of the game was to survive for as long possible and get from point A to point B without getting murdered by a walking saliva dripping 3Dhead.
 When they started to move, all I could think was “Please, for the love of god, use your head”.
 And no, I am not talking about the thinking part.
 I am talking about using your head to look around faster.
-You’ll be more efficient, more reactive, and much more useful if only you would have turned you head.
+You’ll be more efficient, more reactive, and much more useful if only you would have turned your head.
 Now that I think about it, the fact that it’s a horror game, may have played the part in it.

 Still, IF you know how to play with an Oculus Rift (which I think will become a skill that needs to be acquired), getting an even better lap performance that on a regular monitor will not be hard.